Almost effortless, oven-roasted sweet potato rounds are a simple side dish that cooks of any skill level can master and enjoy.

 — Slice the sweet potato in ½" to 1" thick slices.
 The thicker the slices, the longer they'll take to roast — but you definitely DON'T want these to be as thin as possible.

-- Toss the sweet potato slices in butter/ghee and sprinkle with kosher salt.
+— Toss the sweet potato slices in cooking fat (olive oil, butter, or ghee are my top picks) and sprinkle with kosher salt.

 — Spread out the sweet potatoes in a single layer on a parchment paper-lined baking sheet.
 Do not overlap, and keep a bit of space in between each slice.

 — Roast for 30-40 minutes, flipping halfways through.